 And yet, so many times and for so many people it is not a priority.
 Some people genuinely don’t think they like to exercise.
 Others know all the amazing benefits it will bring them, but cannot manage to work it into their schedule.
 But you need to, and I’m sure that I can help you to do it!

-Can a mom really find a time and a way to exercise with kids?
+Can a mom really find a time and a way to workout with baby?